 To change the IP anonymization settings go to “Administration > Privacy”.
-Optionally, you can use the full IP to still get for example accurate location data.

-3. Delete old visitor logs
+5. Deleting old visitor logs

-The visitor logs contain information all the collected raw data about every visitor and every action.
+The is important because visitor logs contain information all the collected raw data about every visitor and every action.
 You can configure Matomo to automatically delete logs from the database.
 When you delete old logs, only the real time and visitor log reports will no longer work for this old time period, all other aggregated reports will still work.

 For privacy reasons, we highly recommend that you keep the detailed Matomo logs for only 3 to 6 months and delete older log data.
 This has one other nice side effect: it will free significant database space, which will, in turn, slightly increase performance!

-4. Support Do Not Track preference
+6. Supporting the Do Not Track preference

 To make sure Do Not Track is respected, go to “Administration => Privacy”.

-5. Include an Opt-Out Feature on your website or app
+7. Including an Opt-Out Feature on your website or app

-6. Disable Live features
+8. Disabling Live features

 The Real-Time, Visitor Log and Visitor Profile features give you insights into the tracked raw data by showing you details about every visitor and every action they performed.
 To protect the privacy of your visitors you may decide to prevent access to such features by disabling the “Live” plugin in “Administration => Plugins”.
 This way only aggregated reports will be shown in your Matomo.

-8. Disable tracking cookies
+9. Disabling tracking cookies